steenhansen/mouse-buffer-menu-alist.el/README.md

 	The left Buffer Menu has the default behavior of a left-click with control pressed.

-	The right Buffer Menu has the new behavior.
+	The right Buffer Menu has new behavior
+		- easy to discern ag-search buffers
 		- caseless sorting
-		- easy to discern ag-search buffers
 		- "test" files indented
 		- "core" files suffixed with "***"
 		- non-clojure files suffixed with "---"
+		- no path information
+		- non-file buffers hidden except Cider-repl and Cider-error

 ## Created by